Academics |

 Irish Studies:

-If you take the SS115 – Representing Ireland – Literature and Film course, you will visit Coole Park, Thoor Ballylee and Kilmacduagh.
+- SS115 Representing Ireland – Literature & Film will visit Coole Park, Thoor Ballylee and Kilmacduagh.

-If you take the SS116 – The Archaeological Heritage of Ireland course, you will visit sites in the Burren.
+- SS116 The Archaeological Heritage of Ireland will visit sites in the Burren.

-If you take the SS118 – Introduction to Art in Ireland, you will visit the Book of Kells and the National Museum in Dublin.
+- SS118 Introduction to Art in Ireland will visit the Book of Kells and the National Museum in Dublin.

 *Irish Language

-Excursion and visits are arranged for you to visit several Irish-speaking locations to experience language and culture in their natural environment.
-Towns and villages that are visited include Ros a’Mhil, Ros Muc and An Spideal, with its local specialized craft.
-This course will include receptions and evenings of traditional Irish entertainment for you.
+Excursions and visits are arranged to several Irish-speaking locations to experience language and culture in their natural environment.
+Towns and villages that are visited include Ros Muc and An Spidéal, with its local specialised crafts and a day trip to one of the Aran Islands.
+A visit to the renowned Kylemore Abbey and Clifden town is also arranged during the course.

 Achill Archaeological Field School